cherokeejb/Bash-posix-sysadmin-scripts_for-OSX_misc/README.md

 # bash-sysadmin-misc
 Here are sanitized, fairly simple bash scripts I wrote and used in production at a former employer, on OSX.
 This may include future, unrelated scripts as well of course.
+They were usually hidden in the home directory of an admin account like /Users/[username]/.scriptname

 #CUT TO The CHASE::
 These scripts along with other innovations saved my employer hundreds of thousands of Euros in costs which would have otherwise been needed by an expensive "easy management" software like Casper/Jamf, and helped keep the network quickly secure and organized/inventoried, with the naming script esepcially, to quickly add in new systems.